DiamondLightSource/pymalcolm/docs/user_docs/generator.rst

 Walking through the code we can see that we are iterating through each of the step indexes that we need to produce, getting a `scanpointgenerator.Point` object for each one.
-We then pick out the position of the current axis, and use the `Task` to put the value to the ``counter`` value.
-It is important that we use ``task`` parameter to do this rather than doing ``self.child.counter = value`` because this is interruptable.
-The `Task` helper can also do asynchronous puts and puts to multiple attributes at the same time.
+We then pick out the position of the current axis, and use the `Context` to create a `Block` view that we use put the value to the ``counter`` value.
+It is important that we use ``context`` parameter to because this is interruptable.
+The `Context` helper can also do asynchronous puts and puts to multiple attributes at the same time.

 After we have done the put, we work out how long we need to wait until the next position is to be produced, then do an interruptable sleep.
 Finally we